 Public speaking can be a nerve-wracking experience, but it doesn’t have to be.
 With good preparation, delivering a presentation is empowering.
 Not only are you sharing knowledge, but you’re also establishing yourself as an expert on your presentation subject.

 Whether you’re giving a speech to hundreds or showing a PowerPoint to five co-workers, we’re here to help you deliver a powerful, engaging presentation.
-In this post, we’ll highlight 30 tips to help you plan, write, and deliver a presentation that is clear, thoughtful, and engaging.
+In this post, we’ll highlight 30 tips to help you improve your presentation skills.
+Read about how to plan, write, and deliver a presentation that is clear, thoughtful, and engaging.

 Once you learn that you’re delivering a presentation, it’s time to plan what exactly you’re going to present.
 Figure out the scope of your topic early on, and you’ll make the most of your time when creating the presentation